What Is Saturn And When Will It Shine Brightest In 2024?

 Saturn tonight

-In November, Saturn shines in Aquarius.
-The Ringed Planet is now an evening sky object, setting around midnight local time.
-Its brightness fades slightly over the month, with a visual magnitude shifting from 0.8 to 1.0 by the end of November.
-On November 11, Saturn meets the waxing gibbous Moon — don’t miss out!
+In December, Saturn shines in Aquarius.
+The Ringed Planet is now an evening sky object, setting earlier and earlier in the first half of the night.
+Its brightness fades slightly over the month, with a visual magnitude shifting from 1.0 to 1.1 by the end of December.

 You can find the exact rise and set times of Saturn for your location using the Sky Tonight app.
 Just check the "Visible Passes" section on the planet's info card.
 And here's another handy feature: if you zoom in on Saturn on the app's map, you'll see a realistic image of the planet, including how its rings will actually appear in your sky tonight!